-Mobile imaging services from HaysMed include Ultrasound with Color Doppler and Mammography and Nuclear Medicine is limited to a stationary service at Pawnee Valley Community Hospital.
-Mammography is accredited by the American College of Radiology and is certified by the US Food and Drug Administration.
-Just as in the Hays Imaging Center, all mobile imaging services are supervised by Radiology Associates of Hays.
-Our mobile technical staff members are credentialed in radiologic technology and participate in continuing education so we continue to offer the latest techniques for Best Practice.
+Mobile imaging services from HaysMed include Ultrasound with Color Doppler Nuclear Medicine is limited to a stationary service at Pawnee Valley Community Hospital.
+Just as in the Hays Imaging Center, all mobile imaging services are supervised by Radiology Associates of Hays and DeBakey Heart Cardiologist.
+Our mobile technical staff members are credentialed in their specialty and participate in continuing education, so we continue to offer the latest techniques for Best Practice.

 |Name of Specialty||Telephone #||Location|

 |Nuclear Medicine including Cardiac Stress testing||Contact centralized scheduling|

 |Mobile Echo "Only"||Contact the local radiology department for an appointment||Weekly |

 |Mobile Ultrasound, Echo, Vascular||Contact the local radiology department for an appointment||Atwood: Rawlins County Health Center -2 x month|

 Dighton: Lane County Hospital